claudiajs/claudia/docs/create.md

   * _Defaults to_: 128
 *  `--timeout`:  _optional_ The function execution time, in seconds, at which AWS Lambda should terminate the function
   * _Defaults to_: 3
+*  `--use-local-dependencies`:  _optional_ Do not install dependencies, use local node_modules directory instead